Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MetricPair"

-Re-exports all named exports from the "effect/MetricPair" module as "MetricPair".
+Re-exports all named exports from the "effect/MetricPair" module as `MetricPair`.

 **Signature**